 Nematodes in the roots create the pathway for other fungi to come in:

 If the plants are overfed with chemical fertilizers, you might notice the hardening of the soil.
 These chemical elements tend to heat up the growing medium & sometimes burn the roots as water evaporates out.
-When the roots are sickly, water & nutrients may not get transported up to nourish flowers & fruits.
+When the roots are weakened, water & nutrients may not get transported up to nourish flowers & fruits.

-Also, how old are your plants:
+Also, to understand why dragon fruit flowers fall, we'd like to ask how old are your plants:

 The age of the dragon fruit plant

-To save the plants
+Lastly, to save the plants

-Remember don't overwater and don't overfeed.
+To make your dragon fruit plants more resilient, remember don't overwater and don't overfeed.
 Cut off the small shoots to focus all the energy on the flowers.
 And look out for rain that could damage the flowers.

 Share or pin this post!